Back to Education Center

 The Mega Mower X Brush Cutter is built for customers who need serious brush-clearing performance.

 Available in standard-flow and high-flow models, the Mega Mower X is designed for operators taking on heavy brush, saplings, trails, fence lines, ditch grass, and overgrown property reclamation.
-Compared to the EZ Mow and Brush Buster, the Mega Mower X steps into a more aggressive clearing category with an open-front deck, reinforced push bar, replaceable mulching teeth, and heavy-duty construction.

-Standard Flow vs. High Flow Brush Cutter: Which One Do You Need?
+Standard Flow vs. High Flow

 The Mega Mower X Standard Flow is built for skid steers equipped with standard-flow hydraulics.
-It is a strong option for customers who want aggressive brush-clearing performance without needing a high-flow machine.
+The Mega Mower X High Flow is engineered for maximum cutting performance on high-flow skid steers.

 • Heavy brush